namiranian/CCA_perisylvian/README.md

 ## Overview

-This repository contains codes and data for two separate analyses combining structural and functional brain metrics of perisylvian sub-regions (PSRs) using multivariate statistical methods.
+This repository contains codes for two separate analyses combining structural and functional brain metrics of perisylvian sub-regions (PSRs) using multivariate statistical methods.
 The same structural metrics have been used in both analyses.
 The two different types of functional metrics are as follows:

 **1.	fractional amplitude of low-frequency fluctuations (fALFF)**